• Skip to primary navigation

 Canned Soup

 Most canned soups have wheat in them, even classic tomato soup from Campbell's!
-If you don't want to make your own soup, look for brands that offer gluten-free options, like Amy's Organic, Pacific Foods, and Progresso just to name a few.
+If you don't want to make your own gluten-free soup, look for brands that offer gluten-free options, like Amy's Organic, Pacific Foods, and Progresso just to name a few.
 Remember to always read the labels because not all soups those brands offer are gluten-free.
-Did you know you can easily make your own cream soup substitute to use in casseroles?
+Did you know you can easily make your own gluten-free cream soup substitute to use in casseroles?

 Veggie Burgers